igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 ### Raw HTML iframe

-So far, so good, but what would you do if you needed to embed videos from video-sharing providers other than YouTube and Vimeo.
-For example, let's say you want to use a video hosted on Bilibili, one of the major Chinese video-on-demand platforms.
+So far, so good, but what would you do if you need to embed videos from video-sharing providers other than YouTube and Vimeo.
+For example, let's say you want to use a video hosted on Bilibili, one of the major China's video-on-demand platforms.
 Simply trying to place the following `iframe` embed will not work:

 ```html